Civic Semester US Southwest

 Beyond coursework, students engage with and support local community organizations in their work, participate in workshops and seminars about global citizenship and identity, and explore the natural environment through excursions and camping trips.
 The Civic Semester is designed to be a holistic learning experience in which learning happens in and out of the classroom.
 Students make connections between academics, civic engagement, and personal identity, and they leave the program with an expansive approach to learning and to making a difference that transforms the rest of their college experience.
 Learn more about the Civic Semester Southwest experience on our blog.

-Learning from nonprofits and collectives and supporting their work is the heart of the Civic Semester experience and provides students with real world examples of civic engagement in action.
+Learning from nonprofits and collectives is the heart of the Civic Semester experience and provides students with real world examples of civic engagement in action.
 Visits with organizations often include in-depth discussions with staff and program leaders about the work they do and why as well as hands-on projects that support the organization.
 Whether students are harvesting vegetables at community farms, canvassing neighborhoods to promote workshops and events, helping to paint and refurbish a vital space, or providing clerical support for a law office supporting immigrants, we seek to build reciprocal and supportive relationships with every organization we work with, and to find meaningful ways for our students to make an impact.
 Examples of the types of organizations students will engage with include an advocacy group supporting a humanitarian response to issues at the U.S. Mexico border; an environmental organization promoting healthy landscapes, conservation, ecological restoration, and community resilience; and a collective run by indigenous women focused on supporting indigenous communities, including both human and environmental health.

 The cohort experience is central to the Civic Semester program, as students develop deep connections with one another and their instructors.
 Program houses offer comfortable group living with shared bedrooms and ample indoor and outdoor spaces for the group to gather, whether for movie night or virtual class sessions.
 Living in a collaborative community setting, students work toward academic and personal goals and explore complex issues—together.
 And though the Civic Semester ends in December, its impact continues far beyond.
 Students participate in a retreat at the start of the spring semester to support their transition to campus and reconnect with each other.
 They also engage with the broader First-Year Global Program (FYGP) alumni community through on-campus events.
 For many FYGP alumni, their program peers remain their closest friends, and that community is a vital support system during their four years at Tufts and beyond.